anirudt/metric-learning-FR/plan.md

 - Search for relevant Facial Deformation Datasets.
 - Repositize papers accordingly.
 - Read through the requisite chapters for understanding the relevant material.
+- Establish differences between the template matching algorithm by Karhunen and Louvre.
 - Preprocessing module should have:
   - Face Detector System
   - Place eyes at the same level, etc